atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 about her only embarrassed her, and doubled her other distresstes — She had a very bad night after her interview with Lewlbn.
 L
-The next morning, desiring to speak with her sister, she told her, that her jndifcreet attachment to Lumley had not only been the cause of her own disquiet anef ruin, but had nearly brought her brother to an ignominious death — “I “have brought shame upon my family, “and distresses upon them; I cannot Survive them — Let my unhappy fate ' “be a warning to you.
-If you ever “have been — if you are — in the situa“
-“in which I was with Lumley,
+The next morning, desiring to speak with her sister, she told her, that her jndifcreet attachment to Lumley had not only been the cause of her own disquiet anef ruin, but had nearly brought her brother to an ignominious death — I have brought shame upon my family, and distresses upon them; I cannot Survive them — Let my unhappy fate ' be a warning to you.
+If you ever have been — if you are — in the situa in which I was with Lumley,
 00
 ft
 st get out of it, for the love of heaven, st as fast as you can, before it brings st you into the deplorable state in which st you now behold me. — I tremble to st find myself on the brink of another